MEDomics-UdeS/MEDprofiles/README.md

 - *MEDprofiles_semi_front.ipynb*: This tutorial shows how to visualize and manipulate a MEDprofile in a matplotlib figure.
 - *MEDcohort_semi_front.ipynb*: This tutorial demonstrates how to visualize and manipulate a MEDcohort (a set of MEDprofiles) in a matplotlib figure.
+Additionally, you will be able to save the cohort data split by time point under the *output/* folder by executing the last cell of the notebook.

 ## 6. Datasource's